 Instead, let go of the control.
 We shouldn’t impose our plans on kids when they’re not ready or willing to oblige.
 Take it week by week and see if he takes the bottle then.

 If you’re worried, give his pediatrician a call to voice your concern and see what she says.
 Bring it up at his next appointment and see whether he’s growing and gaining enough weight.

 More than likely, he is.
-His bottle strike may be his way of signaling he doesn’t need as many calories, or that he’ll pick it up again at a later time once he’s explored enough.
+He may not need as many calories, or that he’ll pick it up again at a later time once he’s explored enough.

-Take a look at my video below for more tips on ending a bottle strike:
+Take a look at my video below for more tips:

 Reader suggestion: Experiment with the temperature of the milk